athirarajiv/Recipes-and-Ratings/README.md

 ## Baseline Model

-My baseline model is designed to predict the `average_rating` of recipes based on the following features:
+My baseline model was designed to predict the `average_rating` of recipes based on the following features:

 1. **Quantitative Features:**
    - `minutes`: The time it takes to prepare the recipe (continuous numeric variable).